Patryk27/lxd-snapper/README.md

 $ ./lxd-snapper --dry-run backup
 ```

-This command will perform a "dry run" of the `backup` command, meaning that you'll see what _would_ happen without
+This command will perform a "dry run" of the `backup` command, meaning that
-actually applying any change to any of the instances:
+you'll see what _would_ happen without actually applying any changes to any of
+the instances:

 ```
 note: --dry-run is active, no changes will be applied